raycast/script-commands/CONTRIBUTING.md

    └─ youtube
 ```

-Reasoning behind it: to avoid automatically including scripts that people may not be interested in.
+Reasoning behind it: To avoid automatically including scripts that people may not be interested in.
 E.g. if you're using Spotify scripts, there is a lower chance you will need to access Apple Music.

 Images should go into dedicated `images` folder: